-A key provision in the U.S. Senate’s bipartisan Infrastructure Investment and Jobs Act would lead to a new national safety standard requiring state-of-the-art smart technology in all new cars that would ultimately eliminate drunk driving.
-A similar provision is included in the U.S. House-passed INVEST in America Act.
+A key provision in the Infrastructure Investment and Jobs Act passed by both the House and Senate and signed into law by President Joe Biden on November 15 will lead to a new national safety standard requiring state-of-the-art smart technology in all new cars that would ultimately eliminate drunk driving.

 This comes as the National Highway Traffic Safety Administration (NHTSA) reports alcohol-related traffic deaths rose by 9 percent in 2020 despite vehicle miles traveled plummeting by 430 billion miles.
-Additionally, drunk driving is costing the U.S. economy $120 billion a year.
+Traffic deaths have soared in the first half of 2021, largely due to impaired driving, speeding an not wearing a seatbelt.
+Drunk driving is costing the U.S. economy $120 billion a year.

-“Passage of this legislation would be the most significant, lifesaving public policy victory in MADD’s 41-year history,” said MADD National President Alex Otte.
-“It would mark the beginning of the end of drunk driving.”
+“Passage of this legislation is the most significant, lifesaving public policy victory in MADD’s 41-year history,” said MADD National President Alex Otte.
+“It marks the beginning of the end of drunk driving.”

 Here are 10 things to know about the drunk driving prevention tech provision: